molnarlin/learn-hungarian-for-kids-game/README.md

 * I used Microsoft Paint to create and edit pictures.
 * I used my phone to record audio.
 (Samsung Voice recorder)
 * I used Microsoft Copilot and Blackbox AI to check my code and advice improvement.
+* I used converters to change image format to .webp, such as [CloudConvert](https://cloudconvert.com/jpg-to-webp) and [FreeConvert](https://www.freeconvert.com/jpg-to-webp).
 ## 8. Testing
 ### 8.1.
 Code validation
 ### 8.2.
 Test cases